adlensius/contagion_risk/README.md

 regulatory framework.

 # Content
-*'1927459_Adlensius Fransiskus Djunaedi_2023.pdf' is the full report *The main data are CLEANED 'S&P500 vs FTSE100.xlsx' and 'CLEANED S&P500 vs NI225.xlsx' *'heatmap.m' consist of the code to generate the heatmap of empirical estimation of historical contagion risk measure which employ the 'crvar2.m' function
+* '1927459_Adlensius Fransiskus Djunaedi_2023.pdf' is the full report
+* The main data are CLEANED 'S&P500 vs FTSE100.xlsx' and 'CLEANED S&P500 vs NI225.xlsx'
+* 'heatmap.m' consist of the code to generate the heatmap of empirical estimation of historical contagion risk measure which employ the 'crvar2.m' function
-*unit_frechet.m is the code for unit frechet transformation which has been exported to 'frechet sp500 ftse100.xlsx' and 'frechet sp500 ni225.xlsx'
+* 'unit_frechet.m' is the code for unit frechet transformation which has been exported to 'frechet sp500 ftse100.xlsx' and 'frechet sp500 ni225.xlsx'
-*'summary_statistics.R' consists of codes to calculate summary statistics of the stock indices *'analysis1.R' consists of the code for estimating the shape parameter α and the tail order κ
+* 'summary_statistics.R' consists of codes to calculate summary statistics of the stock indices
+* 'analysis1.R' consists of the code for estimating the shape parameter α and the tail order κ

 # Author
 Thesis is authored by Adlensius Fransiskus Djunaedi